Amcache vs SRUM: presence vs long-window resource usage

 Table Contents

-Energy Estimation Power consumption estimates per application.
+Energy Estimation Power consumption estimates per app

 The fundamental difference#